Building talent for the future requires the help of business

 But whose job is it to fix the problem?

 As talent incubators, the responsibility tends to rest heavily on the shoulders of higher education institutions.
 Yet, the sheer scale of the issue, compounded by disruptions in the higher education space, suggest this cannot possibly be the most sustainable solution.

-In an interview with U2B, Michael Burke, CEO of human capital solutions at leading professional services firm Aon, provides some valuable insight on what businesses today actually want from new recruits and how universities can help shape that.
+In an interview with U2B earlier this year, Michael Burke, CEO of human capital solutions at leading professional services firm Aon, provides some valuable insight on what businesses today actually want from new recruits and how universities can help shape that.

 First, the numbers